budak7273/ArmorModules/README.md

 Once you have a Jetpack Module of some sort installed, you can start hover flying by holding down space, just like the vanilla jetpack.
 All Jetpacks consumes Fuel, which your suit will refill when you are on the ground.
 The kind of accepted Fuel depends on the suit (see more below).
 You can install a Mid-Air Refueling module to allow refueling while flying.
 What kind of flight you have depends on what module you have installed:
 - ![](https://i.imgur.com/LUbGHnG.png) **Thrust Boots Module**
     - Hold space to ascend.
 No boost functionality.
-This jetpack will reduce your horizontal speed as you fly, so don't expect to be zooming
+This jetpack will reduce your horizontal speed as you fly, so don't expect to be zooming around with this one.
 - ![](https://i.imgur.com/5KW7uYY.png) **Integrated Jetpack Module**
     - Hold space to ascend.
 You can boost by holding sprint to go a bit faster.
-Flying with this jetpack will not reduce your horizontal speed as you fly, like the vanilla jetpack.
-This jetpack is a bit zippier and affords you a bit more flight range on a single tank, assuming you can provide the power.
+Flying with this jetpack will not reduce your horizontal speed as you fly, just like the vanilla jetpack.
+This jetpack is a bit zippier and affords you a bit more flight range on a single tank, assuming you can provide the power and fuel required.
 - ![](https://i.imgur.com/tBnYvBb.png) **Hover Jetpack Module**
     - Hold space to ascend, automatically putting you into hover mode.
 While flying, hold space to ascend, crouch to descend, and sprint to boost.
 When you are not pressing any movement keys, the Hover Jetpack will attempt to bring you to a full stop midair.